It’s crucial you get clued up on the standard hot tub sizes before you start weighing up which is the right spa for you.

 This isn’t much of an issue for two-person hot tubs, but if there’s only one place to easily enter and exit a larger model then everyone will have to shuffle around to each other, which won’t make for such a relaxing experience.

 So, if you’re planning on opting for a large hot tub that you’re planning on regularly filling with friends and family, it’s well worth making sure people will be able to comfortably get in and out of every seat.

 It’s also important to bear in mind that there’ll need to be clearance for the cover lifter, which will add a few feet of height to the tub on one side.
 This is particularly important if you’re planning on building hot tub housing.

 Once you’ve chosen the perfect spot for your hot tub, it’s important to measure up for delivery.

-If there’s ample access to where you’d like your hot tub installing from the street then this isn’t something you’ll need to worry too much about.
+If there’s ample access to where you’d like your hot tub installed from the street then this isn’t something you’ll need to worry too much about.

 Walk the path the delivery team will take to get your hot tub from the street into your garden and measure up to make sure it would fit – bearing in mind spas are delivered on their side on a dolly during a ground delivery.

 Pay special attention to overhead obstacles like low-hanging branches or a lintel over a fence gate, as well as any tight corners.